 Tasks that involve too many taps on your iOS or iPadOS device are also ideal candidates for shortcuts.
 Truly useful automations significantly reduce the number of steps that are required to reach your goal.

 A third-party app that doesn’t quite meet your needs is another ideal candidate for automation.
 By building a shortcut that integrates with the third-party app, you’re not confined to the choices offered by the app developers and you can create a more personalised tool.

 Tip: You can add shortcuts suggested by other apps as actions in your custom shortcuts.
-For more information, see Navigate the action list in Shortcuts.
+For more information, see Navigate the action list in Shortcuts on iPhone or iPad.